“Civilised and friendly stripped-stone pub with enjoyable food and good wine choice.” by The Good Pub Guide

 Loch Duart salmon from Scotland – 458 miles

-We are now a business partner of Eat Seasonably, UK: http://eatseasonably.co.uk/what-to-eat-now/
+We are now in partnership with Eat Seasonably, UK: http://eatseasonably.co.uk/what-to-eat-now/

 Monday - Tuesday